 Dr. Grubler holds a Bachelor of Science degree from Wheeling Jesuit College, a Bachelor of Science degree in Physical Therapy from West Virginia University and a Doctor of Physical Therapy degree from Shenandoah University.
-She has over 19 years of clinical experience primarily in the out-patient orthopedic and industrial rehabilitation settings, but has practiced in the acute care, skilled care and home health settings as well.
+She has over 20 years of clinical experience primarily in the out-patient orthopedic and industrial rehabilitation settings, but has practiced in the acute care, skilled care and home health settings as well.
 Dr. Grubler joined the faculty at Wheeling Jesuit University in 2008 as an Adjunct faculty member for the Clinical Science II course.
-As of January 2009, she holds the full time position of Academic Coordinator of Clinical Education (ACCE).
+As of January 2009, she holds the full time position of Director of Clinical Education (DCE).
 She is responsible for the Clinical Education component of the program.
-She is a Clinical Assistant Professor and teaches the Physical Therapy Science course in Term II and Term VI, the Clinical Education Stream courses, Integrated Seminar, Research Training Seminar and Service Learning I and II.
+She is a Clinical Associate Professor of Physical Therapy and teaches the Physical Therapy Science course in Term II and Term V, the Clinical Education Stream courses, Integrated Seminar, Research Training Seminar and Service Learning I and II.

 Dr. Grubler currently resides in Wheeling with her husband and three children.

 The Impact of the Problem Based Learning Pillars on Clinical Education Experiences for Doctor of Physical Therapy Students.
 R.L.
 Haley, K.M.
 Grubler, R. Donovan, B. Kemperman, D. Sparks.
 ELC 2016 – October 8, 2016, Phoenix, AZ.
 Poster

 Drnach, M, Grubler, K. The identification and support of a student’s goals for

 an international service-learning experience.
 Round Table Discussion Presentation.
 6th

 International Symposium on Service Learning.
 Service-Learning as a Global

 Interdisciplinary Movement: Transforming Communities and Higher Education.
 May 28